Is homeschooling better for Social Skills development?

 Here’s what some of my friends have to say about socialization and homeschooling:

-(Click their names to read the full post)
+(Click their names to read their full posts)

 You can arrange play dates with typical children and other children on the autism spectrum.
 Start small.
 It is always better to end on a happy note than to experience a meltdown because you went too long. – Jenny Herman